metova/NDAudioSuite/README.md

 ## Installation

-NDAudioSuite is available through [CocoaPods](https://cocoapods.org/?q=NDAudioSuite), to install it, simply add the following line to your Podfile:
+NDAudioSuite is available through [CocoaPods](https://cocoapods.org/?q=NDAudioSuite).
+To install it, simply add the following line to your Podfile:

     pod 'NDAudioSuite', '~> 1.0'